 Median Sales Price slowing slightly

-While available homes increased dramatically
+While available homes continued to increase

 And homes are still selling fast, but slowing